Mongolia: Mineral industry

 Oyu Tolgoi employs 21,000 workers and produced 168,000 tons of copper in 2023.

-Minerals represent more than 80% of Mongolia's exports, a proportion expected to eventually rise to 95%.
+Minerals represent more than 80% of Mongolia's exports, a proportion expected to rise to 95%.
 Fiscal revenues from mining represented 21% of government income in 2010 and rose to 24% in 2018.
-About 3,000 mining licences have been issued.
-Mining continues to rise as a major industry of Mongolia as evidenced by the number of Chinese, Russian and Canadian firms starting mining businesses in Mongolia.
+About 3,000 mining licenses have been issued.
+Mining continues to rise as a major industry as evidenced by the number of Chinese, Russian and Canadian firms starting mining businesses.

-In 2009, the Mongolian government negotiated an agreement with Rio Tinto and Ivanhoe Mines to develop the Oyu Tolgoi copper and gold deposit, the biggest foreign-investment project in Mongolia at the time.
-The mine is now a major producer of copper and gold, with plans to further develop underground production and reach an output of 500,000 tons of copper per year.
-Mongolian's gold production in 2015 is 15 metric tons.
-Mongolian lawmakers have also attempted to finance the development of the Tavan Tolgoi area, the world's largest untapped coal deposit.
-However, proposed international partnerships failed in 2011 and 2015, with Mongolia further cancelling an international initial public offering in 2020, citing financial and political difficulties.

-In September 2022, Mongolia built and launched a 233-km direct rail link to China, which is a milestone in Mongolia's plan to become China's leading supplier of high-quality coal from the Tavan Tolgoi mine, which has more than six billion tonnes of coal reserves.
+In 2009 the government negotiated an agreement with Rio Tinto and Ivanhoe Mines to develop the Oyu Tolgoi copper and gold deposit, the largest foreign investment project in Mongolia at the time.
+The mine is a major producer of copper and gold, with plans to further develop underground production and reach an output of 500,000 tons of copper per year.
+Gold production in 2015 was 15 metric tons.
+Lawmakers have attempted to finance the development of the Tavan Tolgoi area, the world's largest untapped coal deposit with more than six billion tonnes of coal reserves.
+However, proposed international partnerships failed in 2011 and 2015, with Mongolia further canceling an international initial public offering in 2020, citing financial and political difficulties.
+In September 2022, Mongolia built and launched a 233-km direct rail link to China, which is a milestone in Mongolia's plan to become China's leading supplier of coal from Tavan Tolgoi.

-Infrastructure

 Communications

 Postal services are provided by state-owned Mongol Post and 54 other licensed operators.